Plain English Breakdown

 Who It Names or Affects

-- Staffing agencies operating in California
+- Staffing agencies that want to do business in California

 Terms To Know